34 cm to Inches: A practical guide to Metric-Imperial Conversions

 Q2: Why are there two measurement systems?

 A2: The metric and imperial systems developed independently.
-The metric system emerged later, designed to be a more rational and consistent system based on decimal units, offering simplicity in calculations and conversions within the system.
+In practice, the metric system emerged later, designed to be a more rational and consistent system based on decimal units, offering simplicity in calculations and conversions within the system.
 The imperial system has a longer and more complex history, evolving from various local and regional units over time.

 Q3: Which system is better?